docusign/code-examples-php/README.md

 ## Installation

 ### Prerequisites
-1. A DocuSign Developer Sandbox account (email and password) on [demo.docusign.net](https://demo.docusign.net).
+1. A DocuSign Developer account (email and password) on [demo.docusign.net](https://demo.docusign.net).
    Create a [free account](https://go.docusign.com/sandbox/productshot/?elqCampaignId=16532).
 1. A DocuSign Integration Key (a client ID) that is configured to use the either the OAuth Authorization Code flow or the JWT Auth Flow.